-The investments in Carlyle Global Infrastructure Opportunity Fund, L.P. and in Highway Concession One Private Limited are designated to be measured at fair value through other comprehensive income to avoid the variability of the Company's net income in the future periods.
+The investment in Carlyle Global Infrastructure Opportunity Fund, L.P. is designated to be measured at fair value through other comprehensive income to avoid the variability of the Company's net income in future periods.
+Until its disposal in the fourth quarter of 2021, the investment in Highway Concessions One Private Limited was designated to be measured at fair value through other comprehensive income to avoid the variability of the Company's net income.

-For the years ended December 31, 2020 and 2019, the Company's consolidated income includes dividends of \$nil and \$1.9 million, respectively, from investments at fair value through other comprehensive income.
+For the years ended December 31, 2021 and 2020, the Company's consolidated income includes dividends of \$1.4 million and \$nil million, respectively, from investments at fair value through other comprehensive income.